antonio-decaro/Probex/README.md

 ProbeX takes place in a future in which interstellar travels are possible.
 The goal of the project is to discover potentially habitable planets exploiting the Serverless computing.

-In the following sections will be explained how to achive the goal, which are the main technologies involved in this project and
+In the following sections will be explained how to achive the goal, which are the main technologies involved in this project and will be discussed all the solution design decisions.

 # Architecture